-The IO Assignment View is only applicable for Speedster FPGA devices
+The IO Assignment View is only applicable to Speedster FPGAs

-Users should ignore this View when developing for other Achronix product types.
+This View should be ignored when developing for other Achronix product types.

 The IO Assignment view provides a tabular representation of the properties of the I/O instances used in the current design.
-The view will remain empty until the currently active Implementation has been prepared (had the Run Prepare flow step completed).
+The view remains empty until the currently active Implementation has been prepared (completed the Run Prepare flow step).

-By default, the IO Assignment view is included in the Floorplanner Perspective (see page ).
-To add the view to the current perspective, select Window $\rightarrow$ Show View $\rightarrow$ Other... $\rightarrow$ IO Assignment.
-See also: Managing I/Os (see page 419).
+By default, the IO Assignment view is included in the Floorplanner Perspective (see page 25).
+To add the view to the current perspective, select Window \rightarrow Show View \rightarrow Other... \rightarrow IO Assignment.
+See also: Managing I/Os (see page 423).